SunNEET/phonebook/README.md

 # Phonebook

-Sample phonebook program to illustrate the impact of cache miss
+An phonebook program to illustrate the impact of cache miss

 ## Summary